nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :five: "I did not know cleaner was my job description."
+### :speech_balloon: "I did not know cleaner was my job description."

 ---

-### :five: "I have a very simplistic view of what a [developer's job](https://github.com/nikku/talks/tree/main/2024-team-jobs-environment-composition#jobs-and-environment) is."
+### :loudspeaker: "I have a very simplistic view of what a [developer's job](https://github.com/nikku/talks/tree/main/2024-team-jobs-environment-composition#jobs-and-environment) is."

 ---

-### :five: Who in your team has cleaner in their job description?
+### :question: Who in your team has cleaner in their job description?
 Who ensures things are maintainable for the long run?

 ---